LakGroup/O-SNAP/README.md

 The manuscript describing this work, "O-SNAP: A comprehensive pipeline for spatial profiling of chromatin architecture" by Kim et al. is available on bioRxiv at DOI: https://doi.org/10.1101/2025.07.18.665612.

 ## System Requirements
-O-SNAP is implemented in MATLAB R2024b and is currently only available for Windows 64-bit systems.
+O-SNAP was implemented in MATLAB R2024b and will run on Windows, Mac, and Linux systems with MATLAB versions R2023 or above.
 The code was implemented and tested on a Intel® Xeon® Silver 4214R CPU, 2.40GHz (48 GB RAM) desktop tower.

 The application additionally requires the Bioinformatics, Deep Learning, Paralllel Computing, Signal Processing, and Statistics and Machine Learning Toolboxes in MATLAB.
-For speedups, multiple cores and a Mex setup is required (see tutorial).
+For speedups, multiple cores are required (see tutorial).

 To perform pseudotimeline analysis, R (https://www.r-project.org/) and the dynverse package (https://github.com/dynverse/dyno) are required.
 The respective links contain installation instructions.